 How to Use Regular Toilet Paper in an RV

 If you want to use regular toilet paper, you can there’s a test to see if your current brand will work—many RVers use the “dissolve test” before flushing any new toilet paper.

-While it might seem out of the ordinary for us, throwing toilet paper into the trash is standard procedure in many countries.
-It’s a simple alternative if your black tank clogs often.
+While it might seem out of the ordinary for us, throwing toilet paper into the trash is common in many places.

 Best RV Toilet Paper Alternatives